 2. C Examples on Matrix Types

 There are three types of matrices.
 They are Equal Matrix, Identity Matrix and Sparse Matrix.
-The following section consists of the C programs to illustrate each of these matrices.
+The C programs in this section illustrate each of these matrices.

 C Program to Check if 2 Matrices are Equal